 Impact of computing on society across a broad array of subjects, including jobs and the economy, the environment, war, race and ethnicity, gender and sexuality, religion and spirituality, utopias/dystopias; also diversity within the industry

 European cooperation - computer science - programming languages

-David Nofre has a PhD in the history of science from Universitat Autònoma de Barcelona.
-In the years between 2008 and 2011 he was a postdoctoral research fellow at the Informatics Institute of the University of Amsterdam.
-He specializes in the history of computing, with special emphasis on the history of software, programming languages, and European cooperation in computing.
+David Nofre is an independent scholar based in Leiden, the Netherlands.
+Nofre has a PhD in the history of science from Universitat Autònoma de Barcelona and a MSc in Physics from the Universitat de Barcelona.
+He was a postdoctoral research fellow at the Informatics Institute of the University of Amsterdam from 2008 until 2011.
+He specializes in the history of computer science, programming languages, and European cooperation in computing.

 Department of History, University of South Carolina